tungphambasement/DCNN/README.md

 # Build Instructions

 ## Dependencies
-You should have these dependencies installed before building:
+You should have these dependencies for the main programs installed before building:

 ```bash
 # Install OpenMP (usually comes with GCC)